let-def/lrgrep/FUTURE.md

 - The current implementation of **captures** is incorrect.
 In presence of non-determinism, if there are multiple occurrences of the capture, it will always keep the most recent one, though the matching branch might refer to a previous occurrence.

+- The interpreter does not keep track of lookahead, this can cause incorrect reductions to appear in hinted reductions (also, those hints should include the lookahead tokens)

 ## Performance

 - More **non-determinism**, for Automaton generation and for reduction simulation